remix-run/remix/docs/api/remix.md

 ### Signing cookies

 It is possible to sign a cookie to automatically verify its contents when it is received.
-Since it's relatively easy to spoof HTTP headers, this is a good idea for any information that you do not want someone to be able to fake, like authentication information (see [sessions](../sessions)).
+Since it's relatively easy to spoof HTTP headers, this is a good idea for any information that you do not want someone to be able to fake, like authentication information (see [sessions][sessions]).

 To sign a cookie, provide one or more `secrets` when you first create the cookie: